maelh/radio-frequency-prototype-boards/README.md

   - **added**: screw terminal for power
   - **added**: mounting holes
   - **extended**: a complete 4 pad U.FL connector footprint with silkscreen (for easier alignment)
+  - **changed**: exposing only a ground ring around the backside of a PTH, to form nicer and hopefully easier solder bonds to the ground plane

 The screw terminal on the extended version reduces the amount of loose wires going off the board.
 Now, all the power wires from the sub-boards can be soldered onto SMD pads, which have traces leading to the one central screw terminal.

-TODO: add 3d renderings of the boards
+TODO: add 3d renderings of the boards, front and back side

 ## Other RF prototyping board designs